Houston's Line of Duty Firefighters

 Buried: Forest Park Cemetery, Lawndale, Section 24, Plot 345, Space 7

-John Adams died of a heart attack at the scene of a house fire at 2840 Lidstone Street near Old Spanish Trail.
-His crew found him on the ground next to Engine 18.
-Having suffered a heart attack, attempts by the Harris County Emergency Corps to revive him were unsuccessful.
+John Adams died of a heart attack at the scene of a house fire located at 2840 Lidstone Street and Old Spanish Trail.
+His crew found him on the ground next to Engine 18, having suffered a heart attack.
+Attempts by the Harris County Emergency Corps to revive him were unsuccessful.
+A physician who lived in the neighborhood pronounced him deceased.

-Steve Charlie Baranowski
+Steve Charlie"Steve" Baranowski

 Born: July 9, 1907, in Chappell Hill, Texas